linroger/Wealth-of-Nations/Advanced Investments/Lecture 4- Investor Sentiment.md

 Source: Dannhauser,  C.D. and Pontiff,  J.,  2021.
 Flow.
 Working paper,  Boston College

-the positive performance-flow relationship we see in this figure captures a positive relationship between recent ETF returns and investor sentiment for the assets held by the ETF.
+the positive performance-flow relationship we see in this figure captures a positive relationship between recent ETF returns and [[Lecture 4- Investor Sentiment|investor sentiment]] for the assets held by the ETF.

 So how do the ETFs that receive high flows perform in the following months?
 Figure 4.10 shows that flows are negatively related to future performance in the cross-section of ETFs.
 In the study that this figure is taken from,  the authors sort all ETFs each month into 10 groups based on the prior month's flow.
 Then they calculate value-weighted returns (i.e.,  returns weighted by end of prior month total market capitalization of each ETF) during the following 12 months.
 They then form a long-short portfolio that takes a long position in ETFs in the lowest-flow group and a short position in the ETFs in the highest-flow group.
 Figure 4.10 shows the cumulative return of this long-short portfolio in the 12 months following portfolio formation.
 Over the first five months after portfolio formation,  the portfolio accumulates positive returns.
 The error bars in the figure show two-standard-error ranges and so these positive portfolio returns are different from zero at conventional levels of statistical significance.
 This means that ETFs with recent strong inflows perform poorly in the future while ETFs with recent strong outflows perform well in the future,  i.e.,  a negative relationship between flows and future performance.